Turn off all gadgets, phones, computers and ignore your social media feed.

 A pair of German entrepreneurs started a swearing hotline back in 2012.
 The site was called “Schimpf-los” which translates to “swear away” in German.
 They had operators standing by 24/7 to receive abuse from the paying public.
 Unfortunately, we cannot verify this technique as the site is no longer around.
 But, it sounds like a good idea so we thought we’d add it to the list.

-5) Spritz yourself with a calming rose water mist
+5) Spritz yourself with a calming rose water spray

-Close your eyes, spritz Imbue hydrating mist on your face and breathe deeply.
+Close your eyes, spritz Imbue hydrating rose water spray on your face and breathe deeply.
 You can spray the mist at home, in the office, on a plane, in the airport, on your linens, after exercise and before bed.
 Our personal favourite blend for relaxation is the Soothe rose water mist.